 If your business is in financial difficulty, you may be looking at funding options for the first time and the process can appear bewildering.

-As well as the paperwork, you are likely to be concerned by interest costs, repayment dates, impact of worsening short-term cash flow, fees, security, requests for personal guarantees and so on.
+As well as the paperwork, you are likely to be concerned about interest costs, repayment dates, the impact of worsening short-term cash flow, fees, security, requests for personal guarantees and so on.

 British Business Bank’s 40+ accredited CBILS lenders are there to help and the scheme has been designed to reduce the risk for small businesses and lenders in so far as it is possible.